I belive Art is an infinite line traveling through us to explore,then find its ways out to be with the people to discover even more.

 My art practice focuses on sketching, painting sculpture, Installation and collaborative art.
 My work is influence by artist like Paul Klee, Aboriginal art, Hundertwasser, Dali, the community art movement, architecture and sustainability.
 Therefore, my works are trying to fallow the tradition of art theory and looking to learn skills.

-Inspired by Bolivians artist like Mamani and Marina Nunez Del Prado my works are trying to bring back values of my country of origin as well as our planet.
+Inspired by artist like Mamani and Marina Nunez Del Prado my works are trying to bring back values from the place where I was born as well as our planet.

 Line and space are my main subjects.
 The use of handmade materials, handmade paper, acrylic, ink and a bamboo stick makes my works akin to poetry with the aim to created atypical works in order to create a new form, meaning or shape, curiosity has let me to discover the making of this works.